 With Stop the Traffik, you have confronted the reality of the buying and selling of human beings.
 When you read the rules on slave-trading in Leviticus,6Chiefly, Leviticus 25:44-46.
 See also eg Exodus 21:20-21. do you ever doubt the providence of God?
 I can’t help thinking that he could at least have given a hint back then that, like polygamy or Israel’s monarchy, slavery was ‘less than his best’.

 We all have to do some serious work around the text of the Bible and how we understand it and use it – what I call ‘biblical literacy’.
-I’ll be doing some writing on exactly that question next year.
+I’ll be doing some writing on exactly that question next year.7Published in 2014 as an extended essay titled ‘Restoring Confidence in the Bible’, now available only on Kindle

 But even Jesus can give the wrong impression.
-When he said, ‘If your eye causes you to sin, gouge it out,’ couldn’t the Spirit have said to him: ‘Uh, Jesus, in 1,500 years’ time the Inquisition is going to twist that line and use it to justify a lot of cruelty.
+When he said, ‘If your eye causes you to sin, gouge it out,’9See Matthew 5:29-30. couldn’t the Spirit have said to him: ‘Er, Jesus, in 1,500 years’ time the Inquisition is going to twist that line and use it to justify a lot of cruelty.
 Could you reword it slightly?’
 Do you see what I mean?

 Yeah, I do, I do, and I often have that thought.
 Look, I pray: ‘Lord, why didn’t you make it a little bit easier?’
 But, you know, I think the point is that it’s the responsibility of the church to take the Bible very seriously and I don’t think the church has done so.
 Evangelicals are always telling me how important the Bible is, but they don’t read it a lot of the time, you know?
 We have to take it seriously.

 We have to have a consistent approach to the whole Bible, both the texts we like and the texts we don’t like, rather than keep the ones we like and dump all the ones we don’t.
-We don’t like homosexuals, so we’ll keep those verses that say homosexuality is an abomination.
-Well, eating crustaceans is ‘an abomination’, too – but we like lobster!
+We don’t like homosexuals, so we’ll keep those verses that say homosexuality is an abomination.11Leviticus 18:22 and 20:13 – ‘detestable’ is rendered ‘[an] abomination’ in older translations.
+Well, eating crustaceans is ‘an abomination’, too12Leviticus 11:10–12 – ‘unclean’ is rendered ‘an abomination’ in older translations. – but we like lobster!

-You’ve said that the Bible ‘is the account of the ancient conversation initiated, inspired and guided by God with and among humanity,’ which, rather than ending with the finalisation of the canon, ‘continues beyond it involving all of those who give themselves to Christ’s ongoing redemptive movement.’
+You’ve said [in ‘A Matter of Integrity’] that the Bible ‘is the account of the ancient conversation initiated, inspired and guided by God with and among humanity,’ which, rather than ending with the finalisation of the canon, ‘continues beyond it involving all of those who give themselves to Christ’s ongoing redemptive movement.’

 So it has continued, through Augustine, and Luther – and Aquinas and Francis of Assisi, I guess –